jacob-hegna/Divide-and-Conquer/README.md

 make
 ```

+## Dependencies
+To build Divide-and-Conquer, you will need the OpenGL headers/libs and the glfw3 headers/libs.
+RapidXML is used, but it is included in the project

 ## Settings
 Settings are stored in xml within a file called settings.xml.
 You can enable fullscreen, change the window size, and change the window position.